jdcook/fresh_cooked_tweens/readme.md

 ![](readme_imgs/linear_demo.gif)

 Sine
-- Quad is generally preferred, since this one uses a Sine operation and is more expensive.
-But it's more gradual than Quad is, so it can be useful in places.
+- Quad is usually preferred, since this one uses a Sine operation and is more expensive.
+But it's more gradual than Quad is, so it can be useful in places where you need the smoothest ease possible.

 ![](readme_imgs/sine_demo.gif)